Tobago: Diving

 Tobago is also a popular diving location, since it is the southernmost of the Caribbean islands that have coral communities.
 Trinidad, which is further south, has no significant coral because of low salinity and high silt content, the result of its position close to the mouth of Venezuela's Orinoco River.
 Scuba diving on Tobago tends to be centred at Speyside, almost diametrically across the island from the airport.

 The island has some of the best diving sites in the Caribbean.
 There are three wrecks located around its shores, but the one usually considered the best is the Maverick Ferry, which used to travel between Trinidad and Tobago.
 The ferry is 350 ft long and has been sunk in 30 m just off Rocky Point, Mt.
 Irvine.
 The top of the wreck is at 15 m.
 The wreck has an abundance of marine life, including a 4 ft jewfish, a member of the grouper family.
 The wreck was purposely sunk for divers, and so all the doors and windows were removed.
 The waters around the island are home to many species of tropical fish, rays, sharks, and turtles.

 Golf

 Tobago is home to two golf courses, both of which are open to visitors.
 The older of the two is Mount Irvine Hotel Golf Course, built in 1968.
 It was seen throughout the world after hosting the popular golf show "Shell's Wonderful World of Golf".
-The course is built amongst coconut palms and has a view of the Caribbean Sea from almost every hole.
+The course is built among coconut palms and has a view of the Caribbean Sea from almost every hole.
 Formerly known as Tobago Plantations Golf Course, the recently renamed Magdalena Grand Hotel & Golf Club was opened in 2001 and has hosted the European Seniors Tour on three occasions.